Dinesh-Kalamegam/ucl-cs-foi-react/README.md

 - 3rd Year is level 6
 - 4th Year is level 7

-For each level you can see for 2018/9 Academic Year a comparison of the average Mean mark.
-Then by clicking an individual module card you will be able to see how the 5th,25th,75th,9th Percentiles as well as the Mean marks varied over the academic years 2015/6-2018/9
+For each level you can see for 2018/9 Academic Year a bar chart comparison of the average Mean mark.
+Then by clicking an individual module card you will be able to see how the 5th,25th,75th,9th Percentiles as well as the Mean mark varied over the academic years 2015/6-2018/9

 ## Data Source
 The numerical data is from [https://www.whatdotheyknow.com/request/ucl_meng_computer_science_module_2#incoming-1463166](https://www.whatdotheyknow.com/request/ucl_meng_computer_science_module_2#incoming-1463166) a Freedom Of Information Request I made myself in 2019